Christian cross

-The Christian cross, seen as symbolizing the crucifixion of Jesus, is a symbol of Christianity.
-It is related to the crucifix, a cross that includes a corpus (a representation of Jesus' body, usually three-dimensional) and to the more general family of cross symbols.
-The cross is a sign of God's greatest love, for He willingly died for humanity by being crucified.
-Jesus endured the death penalty on the cross out of obedience to His will that all people might be saved for His name's sake.
+The Christian cross, representing the crucifixion of Jesus, is a symbol of Christianity.
+It is related to the crucifix, a cross that includes a corpus (a representation of Jesus's body, usually three-dimensional) and to the more general family of cross symbols.
 The term cross is now detached from its original specifically Christian meaning, in modern English and many other Western languages.
 (Note: The Old English (10th century) cros refers to the instrument of Christ's crucifixion, specifically replacing the native Old English word rood, ultimately from the Latin crux (or its accusative crucem and its genitive crucis), "stake, gibbet; cross".
 The English verb to cross arises from the noun c.
 1200, first in the sense "to make the sign of the cross"; the generic meaning "to intersect" develops in the 15th century.)

 The basic forms of the cross are the Latin cross with unequal arms and the Greek cross with equal arms; there are numerous variants, partly with confessional significance—such as the tau cross, the double-barred cross, triple-barred cross, and cross-and-crosslets—and many heraldic variants, such as the cross potent, cross pattée, and cross moline, cross fleury.

 Pre-Christian symbolism

-A version of the cross symbol was used long before the Christian era in the form of the ancient Egyptian ankh.
+A related symbol was used long before the Christian era in the form of the ancient Egyptian ankh.

-In ancient Persia, symbolic designs representing the four elements—earth, water, fire, and air—were closely tied to Zoroastrian philosophy.
+In ancient Persia, symbolic designs representing the four elements—earth, water, fire, and air - were closely tied to Zoroastrian philosophy.
 The tombs of ancient Persian kings, including Darius the Great, built around five hundred years before Christ, were constructed in this way.